- How is marijuana therapy being used by some members of the medical community?

 FDA is not aware of any evidence that would call into question its current conclusion that cannabidiol products are excluded from the dietary supplement definition under section 201(ff)(3)(B)(ii) of the FD&C Act.
 Interested parties may present the agency with any evidence that they think has bearing on this issue.

-A. No. Under section 301(ll) of the FD&C Act, it is prohibited to introduce or deliver for introduction into interstate commerce any food to which has been added a drug for which substantial clinical investigations have been instituted and for which the existence of such investigations has been made public.
-There are exceptions, including when the drug was marketed in food before any substantial clinical investigations involving the drug had been instituted.
-However, based on available evidence, FDA has concluded that this is not the case for cannabidiol.
-FDA has therefore concluded that it is a prohibited act to introduce or deliver for introduction into interstate commerce any food to which cannabidiol has been added.
+A. No. Under section 301(ll) of the FD&C Act, it is prohibited to introduce or deliver for introduction into interstate commerce any food (including any animal food or feed) to which has been added a drug for which substantial clinical investigations have been instituted and for which the existence of such investigations has been made public.
+There are exceptions, including when the drug was marketed in food before any substantial clinical investigations involving the drug had been instituted or, in the case of animal feed, that the drug is a new animal drug approved for use in feed and used according to the approved labeling.
+However, based on available evidence, FDA has concluded that none of these is the case for cannabidiol.
+FDA has therefore concluded that it is a prohibited act to introduce or deliver for introduction into interstate commerce any food (including any animal food or feed) to which cannabidiol has been added.
 FDA is not aware of any evidence that would call into question this conclusion.
 Interested parties may present the agency with any evidence that they think has bearing on this issue.

 14. In making the two previous determinations, why did FDA conclude that substantial clinical investigations have been authorized for and/or instituted about cannabidiol, and that the existence of such investigations has been made public?